 Students may participate in community-based internship experiences at settings such as Suicide Prevention Services, Sexual Assault Response Network of Central Ohio, Northwest Counseling Services, the American Red Cross, Goodwill of Columbus, COSI, the Student Wellness Center and Northwestern Mutual Financial Services.
 Students completing internships can receive credit through the Internship in Psychology course.

 The Department of Psychology offers unique and challenging opportunities for Honors students.
 There are over 10 psychology Honors courses at both introductory and advanced levels.
 Honors students are encouraged to participate in research activities through participation in faculty research projects.
 Honors students seeking a three-year intensive research experience can apply for the Psychology Honors Research Mentorship Program.
-Students also may chose to design and implement their own research project via the Honors thesis track.
+Students also may choose to design and implement their own research project via the Honors thesis track.

 Many psychology majors are also involved in Ohio State’s Scholars programs, and students in the Health Sciences Scholars, Mount Leadership Society, Sport and Wellness Scholars, and International Affairs Scholars programs often choose psychology as a major.

-Students can become involved in faculty research labs as early as their freshmen year.
+Students can become involved in faculty research labs as early as their freshman year.
 Psychology faculty and graduate students offer over 50 research opportunities for interested students.
 Each year, 600–700 students earn course credit for research experience through the Undergraduate Research in Psychology course.
 Students may present a poster of their research at the annual Psychology Research Colloquium, the Denman Research Forum, or can travel to a regional, national or international conference.
 The Psychology Department offers Conference Travel Scholarships and Summer Research Fellowships for students involved in research.

 The department’s faculty are among the top researchers in areas such as stereotyping and prejudice, stress and breast cancer recovery, language development, Alzheimer’s, and schizophrenia.

 A strong liberal arts education with a major in psychology will prepare students for entry into many career fields and graduate/professional programs.
-The following are some of the fields that graduates with bachelor’s degrees in psychology have entered: administration and management, business and industry, casework, child care, employment interviewing, gerontology, health services, marketing and public relations, personnel, probation and parole, psychiatric assistant, research or laboratory assistant, sales, teaching, and technical writing.
+The following are some of the fields that graduates with bachelor’s degrees in psychology have entered: administration and management, business and industry, casework, child care, employment interviewing, gerontology, health services, marketing and public relations, personnel, probation and parole, psychiatric assistant, research or laboratory assistant, sales, preschool teaching, and technical writing.

-Post-graduate areas of study specific to psychology include clinical, child clinical, cognitive, community, comparative, counseling, developmental, educational, environmental, experimental, forensic, gerontology, health, industrial/organizational, neuropsychology/psychobiology, psychometrics, quantitative, rehabilitation and social psychology.
+Postgraduate areas of study specific to psychology include clinical, child clinical, cognitive, community, comparative, counseling, developmental, educational, environmental, experimental, forensic, gerontology, health, industrial/organizational, neuropsychology/psychobiology, psychometrics, quantitative, rehabilitation and social psychology.
 Students who earn advanced degrees in psychology have many career opportunities.
 Most psychologists are found in academic settings, independent practice, hospitals, clinics or other human services settings, and in business or government.